Skip to main content

 The Critical Role of Restorative Sleep

 Sleep is a fundamental period of hormonal regulation and recalibration.
-During deep sleep, the body suppresses cortisol, the primary stress hormone, while promoting the release of growth hormone, which is vital for and cellular health.
+During deep sleep, the body suppresses cortisol, the primary stress hormone, while promoting the release of growth hormone, which is vital for tissue repair and cellular health.
 The regulation of appetite hormones, ghrelin and leptin, is also tightly linked to sleep duration and quality.

 Chronic sleep deprivation does the opposite.
 It leads to elevated cortisol levels throughout the day, which can interfere with the function of the hypothalamic-pituitary-gonadal (HPG) axis, the central command line for reproductive hormones.
 This disruption can lower testosterone in men and contribute to menstrual irregularities in women.